In Bangladesh, leather craftsmen who have over 20 years-experience usually receive a salary of around $250 per month.

 Our agenda is to simply share 1/5 of the company's profits among craftsmen, staff, and companies in Bangladesh & Japan.

-20% of net profits will be shared after deducting all costs including basic salaries of all members.
+20% of net profits are shared after deducting all costs including basic salaries of all members.

 FAIRNESS BE A DEFAULT IN OUR LIFE